Measure of Central Tendency

 1. Define the measure of central tendency.

-2. What conditions must a measure of tendency should follow?
+2. What conditions must a measure of tendency follow?

 3. Name widely used measures of central tendency.